ulikunitz/xz/README.md

 ## TODO

-1. Start to implement the LZMA encoder.
+1. Work on the hash-table for finding old locations.